 10 Hour OSHA Training Courses – On-Site vs. Online

 Our OSHA 10 hour Construction Training and OSHA 10 Hour General Industry Training courses are available both on-site and online for your convenience.
 Our online courses are computer-based, video training that include a free study guide.
-Our on-site courses are provided anywhere in the United States and are OSHA-Accepted in all locales.
+Our on-site courses are provided anywhere in the United States and are OSHA Authorized in all locales.

 Many professionals ask about the advantages of each approach.
 In many cases this depends on the individual, time available, schedules and their company or contractor’s requirements for training.
 Below, we have highlighted some of the advantages to each mode of instruction so you can make the best decision for your specific needs.